iamnasef/0xnasef.github.io/_posts/2020-09-25-VH_Matrix_Three.markdown

 ![Username](/assets/machines/vulnhub/matrix3/2.png)

-I tried to use those credinatials to connect via ssh but no luck . so I tried to access the http service on the other port and found out that there is a basic authenticaion dialog.
-I used the credintials found above and voila it worked !
+I tried to use those credinatials to connect via ssh but no luck. so, I tried to access the http service on the other port and found out that there is a basic authenticaion dialog.
+I used the credintials found above and voila it worked!

 ![Username](/assets/machines/vulnhub/matrix3/3.png)